OpusTerra/meross2mqttv2/README.md

 Meross: python library with mqtt https://community.openhab.org/t/meross-python-library-with-mqtt/83362

-Here is an upgraded version of the script using library MerossIot V 0.4 with async fucntions and Python3.9
+Here is an upgraded version of the script for Python3.9 using MerossIot V 0.4 Python3.9 with async fucntions